AnkitSatpute/parallelXmlHighlighting/README.md

-# XMLPH  - XML Parallel Highlighing
+# XMLPH  - XML Parallel Highlighting

 Command line Tool to Record, Annotate, and Visualize and Parallel Structures in XML Documents